learning-toolbox/viridi/packages/viridi/README.md

 #### Prompt Extraction (WIP)

 This is an opt-in feature that we extract question & answer prompts and cloze-deletion prompts from markdown so that its easy to integrate into embeddable spaced repetition software.
 Prompts are extracted in the order that they appear.
+You can enable it by setting `extractPrompts` to `true` when [configuring the Vite plugin](#plugin-configuration).

 - Question & answer prompts are removed from the markdown output entirely.
 Markdown used in the prompt is preserved.
 - For cloze-deletion prompts, each paragraph is checked to see if it contains curly brackets (`{` and `}`).
 If it does then that entire paragraph is considered one prompt and the brackets are removed from the markdown output.
 Markdown used in the prompt is preserved.